microsoft/MOFDiff/README.md

 ## Installation

 We recommend using [mamba](https://mamba.readthedocs.io/en/latest/) rather than conda to install the dependencies to increase installation speed.
 First install `mamba` following the intructions in the [mamba repository](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
+(Note: a `reqirements.txt` mirror of `env.yml` is provided for compatibility with CI/CD; however, we do not recommend building the environment with `pip`.)

 Install dependencies via `mamba`: